teckyio/cms-hk-map-31-mar-11-kb-icebreaker/Rita.md

 Ask your classmate to fill in the question and commit with their laptop, not yours.

-Learned Programming before Tecky?
+Learned Programming before Tecky? no(phoebe)

-Started / Running a Startup?
+Started / Running a Startup? no(phoebe)

 Had an unusual Job?